redis/redis-doc/commands/set.md

 * `EX` *seconds* -- Set the specified expire time, in seconds.
 * `PX` *milliseconds* -- Set the specified expire time, in milliseconds.
+* `EXAT` *timestamp-seconds* -- Set the specified Unix time at which the key will expire, in seconds.
+* `PXAT` *timestamp-milliseconds* -- Set the specified Unix time at which the key will expire, in milliseconds.
 * `NX` -- Only set the key if it does not already exist.
 * `XX` -- Only set the key if it already exist.
 * `KEEPTTL` -- Retain the time to live associated with the key.